 He has served as a trustee of the California Academy of Sciences for 12 years and the boards of the Exploratorium, Hearing Society for the Bay Area and the Henry's Fork Foundation.
 He has also been a member of the Stanford Law School Board of Visitors.
 He is a director of the Ishiyama Foundation.

 Nelson received his B.A. from Stanford and his joint JD/MBA degrees from Stanford Law School and Graduate School of Business.
 He is a longtime resident of Palo Alto and is married to Terrie McDonald.
-They have a daughter, Julia, who entered Stanford as an undergraduate in 2009.
+They have a daughter, Julia, who graduated from Stanford in 2013.

 William Lilley III is co-founder and chairman of iMapData Inc., an information company that delivers globally-based geo-spatial intelligence on a web-based platform enabling users to visualize data and create maps and reports by accessing and merging databases on socio-demographics, physical infrastructure, institutional infrastructure (schools, universities, places of worship, police stations, fire stations, etc.), political boundaries. elected officials, taxes, regulations, businesses, jobs, and specific industry data.
 Lilley has made iMapData available to the Center for scholars and students to work on multiple issues involving the American West—e.g., measuring water availability and usage in California, analyzing where the West is rich and where it is poor, and measuring different ways that the rural American West has changed over the last century.